-7 General that this sum will provide the funding for this phase of recovery and support that is required, therefore additional financial support will be required as the response continues.
+7.2 The council is clear that this sum will provide the funding for this phase of recovery and support that is required, therefore additional financial support will be required as the response continues.

 8.0 Legal Implications

 Not applicable.